hoplaahei/hoplaahei.github.io/_posts/2013-12-21-edit-file-in-emacs-as-root.md

 ```
 alias E=emacsclient -t -e '(find-file "/sudo::/etc/passwd")'
 ```
 [sudo.el](http://www.emacswiki.org/emacs/SudoSave) is meant to offer the same as sudo-save, but with password prompting.
 Unfortunately, it does not switch read-only mode off when root files are opened from a terminal in emacsclient.
-And WARNING: if you try to set read-only flag off yourself and save the file it will work, but the file remains chowned as normal user, rather than root.
+And WARNING: if you try to set read-only flag off yourself and save the file it will error out and leave the file chowned as normal user, rather than root.